 So, with no alphabet, there would be no forming of phonemes into words and from there into sentences.

-Since books are a prop, there would be no need to develop a sense of flow, context, sense and depth because everything was dictated and every memorized book parroted back exactly as the teacher taught it.
+The act of holding a book, learning how to follow the text across and down the page is how deep cognition and understanding develops.
+Learning by rote then means that the book becomes nothing more than a prop; there would be no need to develop a sense of flow, context, sense and depth because everything is dictated and every memorized book is parroted back exactly as the teacher taught it.

 Teachers would gradually be pushed into meeting the students’ demands for content.
 So the only books taught would be audiobooks of popular fiction, graphic novels (graphics only) or rap lyrics.
 Cognitive skills of critical thinking and discernment would be extraneous and even discouraged.